 For chopping, a hand chopper can take care of most tasks (so would a knife and cutting board).
 If the foods are very soft, mashing can substitute for pureeing in a pinch.

-Though I know when people really get into dehydrating, they begin to view their mandolin as essential — it isn’t quite.
+When someone really gets into dehydrating, it's hard not to view their mandolin as essential.
+And yet, it isn't quite. 😉

 Hand chopping can achieve almost everything the mandolin does, except that it is very difficult — near impossible — to hand slice foods thinly enough for chips (like the zucchini chips pictured).
 I think fine julienne strips would be difficult, too, but someone with good knife skills can probably do that.